-Ms. Magdalena: So what you are saying is you are taxing me to be able to smoke?
+Ms. Magdalena: So, what you are saying is you are taxing me to be able to smoke?

-City Attorney Leen: Its not a tax.
+City Attorney Leen: It's not a tax.
 Its not a tax.

-Ms. Magdalena: Its not a tax, but it is a tax.
+Ms. Magdalena: Like Obamacare is not a tax, but it is a tax.